UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

 ## Concluding Remarks
 Together, this training module provides introductory level information on installing and loading packages in R. Scripting basics are also included, such as setting a working directory, importing and exporting files, and viewing data within the R console / RStudio environment.
 Additional resources that provide introductory-level information on coding in R include the following:

-+ Coursera provides lots of materials on learning how to program in R: https://www.coursera.org/learn/r-programming & https://www.coursera.org/courses?query=r
++ Coursera provides a lot of materials on learning how to program in R: https://www.coursera.org/learn/r-programming & https://www.coursera.org/courses?query=r
-+ Stack overflow is an online community of coders that discuss coding problems and how they’ve addressed them: https://stackoverflow.com/questions/1744861/how-to-learn-r-as-a-programming-language
++ Stack overflow is a discussion forum for an online community of coders to discuss coding problems/challenges and ways to overcome these problems/challenges: https://stackoverflow.com/questions/1744861/how-to-learn-r-as-a-programming-language
 + Wonderful tutorials are available online, like this one on ‘R for Data Science’: https://r4ds.had.co.nz/
 + BioConductor provides package-specific help: https://www.bioconductor.org/
 + An abundance of other resources are available online just by googling!